Unit 2 Ferry Wharf

 If it’s too easy, they’ll question why the sincerity of the offer and wonder if they’re under-selling themselves.
 Should I be going for a more senior role?
 Should I be asking for more money?

-Of course it’s good to make the interview a positive experience and give good feedback – you should like each other – but don’t fall in love right away otherwise you’ll scare them off!
-One key contributor to this can be finding ‘the one’ after weeks of disappointing interviews, or other candidates pulling out.
+Of course, it’s good to make the interview a positive experience and give good feedback – you should like each other – but don’t fall in love right away otherwise, you’ll scare them off!
+One key contributor to this can be found as ‘the one’ after weeks of disappointing interviews, or other candidates pulling out.
 For them, however, this is the very start of the process.
 They’ll love you too, but they just need to get there!

 Are you sure you want to offer in the interview?

-In my experience this will spook candidates most of the time.
+In my experience, this will spook candidates most of the time.
 Candidates don’t expect to be offered face-to-face unless it’s been specifically suggested beforehand.
-Also, a candidate’s salary expectations 2-3 weeks ago might not be their salary expectations now as they’ve attended other interviews, had other offers, and realised they should be themselves pitching higher.
+Also, a candidate’s salary expectations 2-3 weeks ago might not be their salary expectations now as they’ve attended other interviews, had other offers and realised they should be themselves pitching higher.
 They’ve also now driven to your office and back home, realising they’ll be using twice as much petrol as they previously thought.
-Finish-off by asking (even if it’s been asked before) what package they’re hoping for, write it down, offer it to them tomorrow.
-Let them go home, think about it, make their own mind up, assess if they’ve got any remaining questions, and then let your Recruitment Consultant manage the offer!
+Finish off by asking (even if it’s been asked before) what package they’re hoping for, write it down, and offer it to them tomorrow.
+Let them go home, think about it, make their mind up, assess if they’ve got any remaining questions, and then let your Recruitment Consultant manage the offer!

-To discuss interview best practice, please contact Georgina Trudgill to discuss further.
+To discuss interview best practices, please contact Georgina Trudgill to discuss further.

 Georgina Trudgill is an Associate Director in the Accountancy Division at Harvey John.

 Search our latest accountancy and finance jobs here.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.